A ~ Monochrome and color lithographs

 costs.
 Pictures frequently turn up at flea markets and some antique shops ...
 I can put no value on the

-To view a gallery of Wilson Chemical Co. lithographs, go to the
+To view a gallery of more than 200 Wilson Chemical Co. pictures, go to the

 alphabetical index of lithographs of those known to the Society.
 Some images are hyperlinked to full-size images.